alphagov/accessibility-personas/source/setup/chromebook.html.md

 Select the following options from the system menu.
 Go to:

-* Settings > Advanced > Accessibility > Always show accessibility options in the system menu - this makes it easier to access the accessibility settings
+* System settings > Accessibility > Show accessibility options in Quick Settings - this makes it easier to access the accessibility settings
-* Settings > Device > Power > When idle > Keep display on (once per device) - this makes sense if you put the Chromebooks on display for lots of people to use so you do not need to login again and share any passwords
+* System settings > System preferences > Power > While inactive and plugged in > Keep display on (once per device) - this makes sense if you put the Chromebooks on display for lots of people to use so you do not need to login again and share any passwords
-* Settings > Device > Power > Sleep when lid is closed > off (once per device) - this makes sense if you put the Chromebooks on display as people tend to close the lid and they would need to login again
+* System settings > System preferences > Power > Sleep when lid is closed > untick (once per device) - this makes sense if you put the Chromebooks on display as people tend to close the lid and they would need to login again
+* System settings > Privacy and security > Lock screen and sign-in > Lock when sleeping or lid is closed > off (once per device) - in addition to the above if you put the Chromebooks on display as people tend to close the lid and they would need to login again
-* Settings > People > Manage other people > Restrict sign-in to the following users... (once per device, can only be done by the owner account once every profile has logged in) - this restricts people adding their own profiles if the Chromebook is on display
+* System settings > Privacy and security > Manage other people > Limit who can sign in > Add use (once per device, can only be done by the owner account once every profile has logged in) - this restricts people adding their own profiles if the Chromebook is on display
-* Settings > People > Sync and Google services > Manage sync > untick 'Sync everything' first and then 'History', 'Open Tabs', 'Password', 'Addresses, phone numbers and more', 'Payment methods and addresses using Google Play' - this makes sure no-one accidentally shares their details when the persona is shared on multiple devices
+* Browser settings > You and Google > Sync and Google services > Manage what you sync > Customise sync > untick 'History', 'Open tabs', 'Saved tab groups', 'Passwords and passkeys', 'Addresses and more', 'Payment methods, offers and addresses using Google Play' - this makes sure no-one accidentally shares their details when the persona is shared on multiple devices
-* Settings > Auto-fill > Passwords > untick 'Offer to save passwords' and 'Auto Sign-in' - this makes it less likely that people unintentionally share their passwords, which is especially useful when the devices are on display
+* Browser settings > Autofill and passwords > Google Password Manager > Settings > Offer to save passwords > untick - this makes it less likely that people unintentionally share their passwords, which is especially useful when the devices are on display
-* Settings > Auto-fill > Payment methods > untick 'Save and fill payment methods'
+* Browser settings > Autofill and passwords > Payment methods > Safe and fill payment methods > untick
-* Settings > Auto-fill > Addresses and more > untick 'Save and fill addresses'
+* Browser settings > Autofill and passwords > Addresses and more > Safe and fill addresses > untick
-* Settings > enable Appearance: Show Home button > Enter custom web address: https://alphagov.github.io/accessibility-personas/[persona]/ - this makes it easier to go back to each persona's page
+* Browser settings > Appearance > Show Home button > tick > Enter custom web address: https://alphagov.github.io/accessibility-personas/[persona]/ - this makes it easier to go back to each persona's page
-* Settings > On start-up > Open a specific page or set of pages > Add a new page > https://alphagov.github.io/accessibility-personas/[persona]/ (Note that the settings are retained, but the pages only open during system start-up.) - this makes sure the persona's page is already showing whenever the Chromebook gets restarted
+* Browser settings > On startup > Open a specific page or set of pages > Add a new page > https://alphagov.github.io/accessibility-personas/[persona]/ (Note that the settings are retained, but the pages only open during system start-up.) - this makes sure the persona's page is already showing whenever the Chromebook gets restarted